 Do shots with backspin or topspin throw as much as shots with stun?

 Stun shots exhibit the most cut-induced throw (see “Throw – Part II: results” – BD, September, 2006) and spin-induced throw (see “Throw – Part IV: spin-induced throw” – BD, November, 2006).
 For more information, see the maximum throw resource page.
-Draw and follow shots at the same speed exhibit less throw (see “Throw – Part III: follow and draw effects” – BD, October, 2006).
+Draw and follow shots at the same speed result in up to 75% less throw for cut angles up to about 30° (see “Throw – Part III: follow and draw effects” – BD, October, 2006).
 Throw is a result of horizontal rubbing motion caused by friction between the CB and OB during contact.
 When a stunned CB hits the OB at an angle, the rubbing motion is completely horizontal, creating maximum throw.
 When there is top or bottom spin, the rubbing motion is less horizontal, creating less horizontal throw.
 Also, for a given shot speed, the relative speed between the ball surfaces during impact is faster when there is top or bottom spin, which reduces the amount of friction (for more info, see maximum throw).
 However, as described in one of the follow-up questions below, these effects are less at larger cut angles.

 In comparing throw of draw and follow shots at the same CB speed at OB contact, the amount of throw is the same if the amount of backspin is the same as the amount of topspin.
 For more information, see “Throw – Part III: follow and draw effects” (BD, October, 2006) and Bob Jewett’s May ’06 article.
 However, because bottom spin wears off due to “drag” action, many draw shots will have less spin, and more throw, than typical follow shots (because most follow shots, especially those at slower speed, will have complete forward roll).
 The drag action of a draw shot also slows the CB on the way to the OB which also results in more throw.
 On the other hand, typical draw shots are often hit with more speed than typical follow shots, and there is less throw with faster CB speed at OB impact.

-Object ball (OB) swerve has a slight effect on throw with follow and draw.
-A follow shot will have slight OB swerve in the throw direction, effectively increasing the effective throw a tiny amount, but the effect is very small (see the end of TP A.24 for example numbers).
+Object ball (OB) swerve has a slight effect on throw with topspin and bottom spin.
+A follow shot will have slight OB swerve in the throw direction, effectively increasing the effective throw a tiny amount (more when there is cling/skid/kick), but the effect is very small (see the end of TP A.24 for example numbers).
 For all practical purposes, follow and draw shots with equal amounts of spin and speed at OB contact throw the same amount.

 Do I need to aim follow and draw shots differently than stun shots?